What You Need to Know about Futons in Japan

 • Total: Â¥140,000

-Western bed costs vary widely depending on size, frame, and mattress.
-A quick search on Nitori (a Japanese furniture store) shows double bed frames and mattresses ranging from ¥24,000 to ¥160,000 and up, without bedding.
+Keep in mind that these are mid-range prices.
+Western bed costs are highly variable, depending on size, frame, and mattress quality.
+A quick search on Nitori, a popular Japanese furniture store, reveals double bed frames and mattresses ranging from Â¥24,000 to over Â¥160,000—and that doesn’t include bedding.

 2 thoughts on “What You Need to Know about Futons in Japan”